The-Bioinformatics-Group/skeletonema_sex_project/README.md

 data/treated-data/skeletonema-pairend-data/fastq_quality_filter_results/*sorted.fastq

 ##Creating a reference transcriptome

-The plan here has changed throughout the project.
-But eventually it was decided to settle on this approach:
 Create three different assemblies using Trinity, one consisting solely of single end data, another of only paired end data, and finally one assembly with all data used together, then merge all 3 together and remove redundancy.
 The reason for doing it this way is because different approaches have different advantages with regards to assembly quality.
 Trinity can use both single and paired end data to at once, however, doing so loses strand-specific information and gives Trinity less information to work with to create the most accurate assembly.
 In contrast, assembling single and paired end data separately maintains the strand-specific information, but instead lowly expressed transcripts might be lost due to a lack of sufficient read-support from either data-set, but which when combined could be assembled.